-Post-1988 Field The pension shall not be less than the actuarial equivalent of the pension accrued by the Management member as of his normal retirement date.
-Benefilt increased by the amount by which the pension would have been indexed.
-Annuity Purchase The Annuity Purchase Benefit provides an Benefit annual pension payable to the Field Management member, with the amount of the pension based on the employee contributions and (notional) company grants that are accumulated with interest until the member's retirement, death, or termination and are converted to a pension based on a factor specified in the plan text.
+Post-1988 Field Management Benefit The pension shall not be less than the actuarial equivalent of the pension accrued by the member as of his normal retirement date, increased by the amount by which the pension would have been indexed.
+Annuity Purchase Benefit The Annuity Purchase Benefit provides an annual pension payable to the Field Management member, with the amount of the pension based on the employee contributions and (notional) company grants that are accumulated with interest until the member's retirement, death, or termination and are converted to a pension based on a factor specified in the plan text.
 The accumulated contributions and grants are multiplied by the factor from Table A or Table B, as applicable.
-The Commission Earnings Benefit is based on Commission the member's indexed commission earnings Earnings Benefit multiplied by the applicable factor from Table C. The Designated Appointee Benefit will be equal Designated to the amount accrued by the member as of his Appointee Benefit normal retirement date.
+Commission Earnings Benefit The Commission Earnings Benefit is based on the member's indexed commission earnings multiplied by the applicable factor from Table C. Designated Appointee Benefit The Designated Appointee Benefit will be equal to the amount accrued by the member as of his normal retirement date.
+The total annual pension payable from the Plan upon retirement, death or termination of employment cannot exceed the lesser of: 2% of the highest average compensation paid to the member by the Company, multiplied by total pensionable service; and The maximum dollar permitted under the Income Tax Act, multiplied by the member's total pensionable service.